-Here are 10 possibilities:
+Here are ten possibilities

 - Young dogs have an instinct to stick close to home.
 It is a genetic safety measure that keeps puppies from wandering off (just like the following instinct they have at this age).
-As they become more mature and independent they are more willing to go further from home base.
-A young dog may not really understand walking on a leash yet.
+As they become more mature and independent, they are more willing to go further from their home base.
+A young dog may not understand walking on a leash yet.
 (That staying close instinct seems to go away overnight!
 This is why letting dogs off-leash is dangerous until a recall is very strong.)

 - It may be your walking/training strategy.
 Often anchoring on walks is a consequence of our response to the dog’s attention-seeking behavior.
 Luring, bribing, pleading, or negotiating with the dog creates a hard cycle to break.
 You do not want to teach your dog to stop mid-walk for a treat.

 What do you do when your dog puts on the brakes?

 - There could be a comfort issue or health issue that is causing your dog to stop walking, such as: